-Reviewers have called Shinn’s music lyrical, passionate, and lusciously beautiful.
-Other reviewers have described his works as stunning, spellbinding, and powerfully expressive.
+Shinn’s mature works merge materials from a broad range of vernacular and cultivated traditions.
+Reviewers have called his works “passionate”, “lyrical”, and “spellbinding.”
+Other reviewers have described his works as “powerfully expressive” and “lusciously beautiful.”
 One reviewer wrote that Shinn integrates “modern music and language with more familiar classical styles to create a sound that is uniquely his own.”

 Shinn’s interests as a music listener are broad—he might dance to a blues band one night and attend an opera production the next.
 So he finds it natural to write music with unexpected combinations of material.
 The influences on his music are just as broad, and his manner of dealing with these multiple influences has become a distinctive musical fingerprint.—Peter Laki, program notes for the Phoenix Symphony